Nynros/InternetSecurity/README.txt

-Enable Two-factor authentication (2FA) on your WLAN-Router if possible Enable the Firewall on your WLAN-Router if possible Enable the Quality of Service (QoS) on your WLAN-Router if possible Enable a VPN (like Proton Wireguard) on your WLAN-Router if possible Enable MAC Filtering on your WLAN-Router if possible
+Enable Two-factor authentication (2FA) on your WLAN-Router if possible Enable the Firewall on your WLAN-Router if possible Enable the Quality of Service (QoS) on your WLAN-Router if possible Enable a VPN (like Wireguard) on your WLAN-Router if possible and select the fastest VPN connection Enable MAC Filtering on your WLAN-Router if possible

 Topic: WIFI
 ------------------
-Choose a strong unique name (20 digits with 2 special characters) for every WLAN you use (not "Router-Model", "Router-Password", "Your Name", "Your Street", "Your Adress", etc)
+Choose a strong unique name (20 digits with 2 special characters) for every WLAN you use (not "Router-Model", "Router-Password", "Your Name", "Your Street", "Your Adress", "You Shall Not Pass", etc)
-Choose a strong unique password (20 digits with 2 special characters) for every WLAN you use (not "Router-Model", "Router-Password", "Your Name", "Your Street", "Your Adress", etc)
+Choose a strong unique password (20 digits with 2 special characters) for every WLAN you use (not "Router-Model", "Router-Password", "Your Name", "Your Street", "Your Adress", "You Shall Not Pass", etc)
 Disable WLANs if you don't use / need them (Guest-WLANs, etc) Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs frequencies if you don't use / need them (2,4 GHz, 5 GHz, 6 GHz, 7 GHz, etc)